150 Participants Needed

 The trial requires that you do not have unstable doses of certain medications, like anti-hypertension drugs, in the 6 months before starting.
 You also cannot use specific medications like potassium supplements (unless in a multivitamin) or warfarin.
 It's best to discuss your current medications with the study team to see if they are compatible.

-What data supports the effectiveness of the treatment Dietitian-Assisted DASH groceries for high blood pressure?
+What evidence suggests that the Dietitian-Assisted DASH groceries might be an effective treatment for high blood pressure?

 This trial is for adults in Florida, Georgia, and Tennessee with high blood pressure who can get home-delivered groceries and are willing to eat only these foods for 4 weeks.
 They must have internet access, a mobile device or computer, and be able to do video calls and texts.
 Participants need a stable blood pressure range (systolic 120-<160 mm Hg, diastolic <110 mm Hg) and access to emergency healthcare.